szlAdrian/Cluster2Former/INSTALL.md

 ## Install Cluster2Former with Apptainer
 * The apptainer image SIF file is available [here](https://drive.google.com/uc?id=1F1Si2_Iv-sS-F4uwX_3eplvZSXN_aegg).
 It has built from `nvidia/cuda:11.7.1-cudnn8-devel-ubuntu22.04`.
 * You can find [definition file](build_container.def) of the appatiner image in the repository, if you want to use it.
-* You can find the [container_launcher.sh](container_launcher.sh) file, before you run this file a terminal, you should modify it to start the apptainer instance and possibly make the links to your dataset (see more in the file).
+* You can find the [container_launcher.sh](container_launcher.sh) file, before you run this file in a terminal, you should modify it to start the apptainer instance and possibly make the links to your dataset (see more in the file).
 * It is recommended to run the [container_launcher.sh](container_launcher.sh) in a screen terminal.
 * After the running, in the apptainer you should activate the virtual environment, what is given in the file.
-* Work with the repository
+* Work with Cluster2Former and Mask2Former